Numerical boundary flux functions that give provable bounds for nonlinear initial boundary value problems with open boundaries: A condition for nonlinearly bounded boundary flux functions

 \section{A condition for nonlinearly bounded boundary flux functions}

 We derive a condition on the flux function $\statevec F^*$ in \eqref{eq:EntropyBoundaryIntegral} to guarantee entropy boundedness by collecting results from a series of papers on nonlinearly stable boundary conditions found in \cite{nordstrom2022nonlinear,nordstrom2023nonlinear,nordstrom2025open,nordstrom2025linear}.
-The idea is to write the entropy flux, $F_n^\ent$, in terms of a boundary matrix $\AMat$ that can be diagonalized by a transformation $\AMat = \TMat\, \LambMat\,\TMat^T$ so that
+The idea is to write the entropy flux, $F_n^\ent$, in terms of a symmetric boundary matrix $\AMat$ that can be diagonalized by a transformation $\AMat = \TMat\, \LambMat\,\TMat^T$ so that

-where $\Wvec = \TMat^T\Uvec$ defines a vector of (nonlinear) characteristic variables.
+where $\Wvec = \TMat^T\Uvec$ defines a vector of (nonlinear) characteristic variables. \revOne{The variables $\Uvec$ come from the skew-symmetric analysis of the governing equation and may represent either primitive variables, as in the incompressible Euler equations, or Roe-type variables involving square roots, as in the shallow water equations \cite{nordstrom2022nonlinear}}.
 The sign of the terms in the diagonal matrix $\LambMat$ specifies the minimal number of boundary conditions required to obtain a bound on the solution in terms of external data \cite{gustafsson1995time,nordstrom2022nonlinear, nordstrom2020, nordstrom2023nonlinear}.
 For linear problems, $\TMat$ is the matrix of eigenvectors and $\LambMat$ is the matrix of eigenvalues of the matrix $\AMat$.
-For nonlinear problems we will use a congruence transformation as discussed below.
+For nonlinear problems we will use a congruence transformation \revOne{of $\AMat$ to determine an appropriate transformation $\TMat$ that relates nonlinear and linear theory,} as discussed \revOne{in Section~\ref{sec:congruence}}.

 The decomposition in \eqref{eq:entFluxAlt} exposes how solution information propagates in the directions determined by the sign of the terms in the diagonal matrix $\LambMat$, so we decompose $\LambMat = \LambPlus + \LambMinus$, where $\LambMat^\pm = \oneHalf\left(\LambMat \pm |\LambMat| \right)$ into matrices with only positive or negative entries.
+Possible zero entries are included in $\LambPlus$.
 We associate outgoing and incoming (nonlinear) characteristic variables with those positive and negative terms by

 where $\IPlus$ and $\IMinus$ are indicator matrices (incomplete identity matrices) that select components according to the signs of the terms in $\LambMat$.